SSoelvsten/interaction-design-in-a-nutshell/README.md

 # Interaction Design in a Nutshell
 After having to read three different books on Human Computer Interaction, this is an attempt to dispose of the frustrating amount of unecessary information and vague or non-existent definitions in the HCI universe.
-This is to be a dense, clearly defined, and small guide to interaction design divided into three parts
+This is to be a dense, clearly defined, and small guide to interaction design divided into three parts.

 - Theory : Definition of all the theory, with every concept described and compared to other relevant concepts defined.
 - Examples : Examples showing one or two key points from the theory section
 - Exercises : Small and focused exercises, such that you can apply and discuss the theory.

 ## Setup